aakashdahake/Cover-Letter-Editor/README.md

 ## What is [Save Basic info] & [Load basic info from C:\Basic.txt]?

-### [Save Basic info] button saves Your Name, Current Role, Email, and Contact number fields to a test file created on C drive with name=Basic.txt
+### [Save Basic info] button saves Your Name, Current Role, Email, and Contact number fields to a text file created on C drive with name=Basic.txt
-Looks like
+It Looks like
  {
 	"Name": "Alex Murray",
 	"CurrentRole": "Lead SDET",